zayne-kirkham/stat386-projects/_posts/2022-11-19-World-Wars-EDA.md

 As stated earlier, each distribution is suprisingly normal.
 While there are outliers, there are no skews that would prevent us from performing standard analysis on the data.

 Additionally, I explored the relationship between total deaths and population.
 This plot also requires a log scale to be readable.
 While mostly homogeneous, It is apparent that there is not a one to one ratio between each factor.
-There is a lot of noise and, examining the lower portion of the graph, there is a confounding variable leadign to the data from World War Two being much more spread out.
+There is a lot of noise and, examining the lower portion of the graph, there is a confounding variable leading to the data from World War Two being much more spread out.
 ![FIGURE](https://raw.githubusercontent.com/zayne-kirkham/stat386-projects/main/assets/images/WW_post/tot_x_pop.png)